 - 4 Tbsp coconut oil

 - 2 large eggs

-- Place the almond flour and salt into a bowl or food processor.
+- Place the almond flour, tapioca flour, and salt into a bowl.

 - Add the coconut oil and eggs and work until it forms into a ball.

-- Roll out on a board dusted with coconut flour or similar.
-Alternatively, you can spread and press it in into a pie/tart dish.
+- Roll the pastry out on a board dusted with coconut flour.
+Alternatively, you can spread and press into a pie or tart dish.

 - Use as required.

-- As I mentioned above, if you don’t need the pastry straight away, then wrap it up in some cling wrap, so it doesn’t dry out and place it in the fridge.
-You will need to allow it to warm up when you remove from the refrigerator as it will go quite hard.
+- As I mentioned above, if you don’t need the pastry straight away, then wrap it up in some cling wrap so that it won’t dry out.
+You will need to warm it up when you remove it from the refrigerator, as it will go quite hard.

-- If you prefer, you can remove the tapioca flour and reduce the coconut oil down to 2 Tbsp.
+- If you prefer, you can remove the tapioca flour and reduce the coconut oil down to two tablespoons.
 However, you will end up with a much crumblier texture.

 - If you’re using this pastry as a base in a pie or tart, then make sure you blind bake it before you put your filling in.
-To do this cover the pastry with baking paper and add some pie weights on top.
-You should only need to blind bake it for 5-10 minutes at 200°C (390°F).
+To do this, cover the pastry with baking paper and add some pie weights on top.
+You should only need to blind bake for five to ten minutes at 200°C (390°F).

 The information above is an estimate generated by an online nutrition calculator.

 There are lots of paleo-friendly recipes that you should give a try.
 Below are some suggestions on what you can do.

 The creamy beef stroganoff is one of my favorite paleo-friendly recipes.
 It has delicious tender pieces of beef and a flavor-packed creamy sauce.
 I highly recommend giving it a try.

 A pie that you have got to try is the paleo-friendly shepherd’s pie.
 It has an incredible flavor-packed filling that’s topped with mashed cauliflower.
 I love making it when I have a bit of spare time in the kitchen.